Radio Free Europe/Radio Liberty: Radio Free Europe

 Radio Free Europe was created and grew in its early years through the efforts of the National Committee for a Free Europe (NCFE), an anti-communist CIA front organization that was formed by Allen Dulles in New York City in 1949.
 RFE/RL received funds covertly from the CIA until 1972.
 During RFE's earliest years of existence, the CIA and U.S. Department of State issued broad policy directives, and a system evolved where broadcast policy was determined through negotiation between them and RFE staff.

 Radio Free Europe received widespread public support from Eisenhower's "Crusade for Freedom" campaign.
 In 1950, over 16 million Americans signed Eisenhower's "Freedom Scrolls" on a publicity trip to more than 20 U.S. cities and contributed $1,317,000 to the expansion of RFE.

 Writer Sig Mickelson said that the NCFE's mission was to support refugees and provide them with a useful outlet for their opinions and creativity while increasing exposure to the modern world.
 The NCFE divided its program into three parts: exile relations, radio, and American contacts.

 The United States funded a long list of projects to counter the "Communist appeal" among intellectuals in Europe and the developing world.
 RFE was developed out of a belief that the Cold War would eventually be fought by political rather than military means.
 American policymakers such as George Kennan and John Foster Dulles acknowledged that the Cold War was essentially a war of ideas.
 The implementation of surrogate radio stations was a key part of the greater psychological war effort.

 RFE was modeled after Radio in the American Sector (RIAS) a U.S. government-sponsored radio service initially intended for Germans living in the American sector of Berlin.
-According to writer Arch Puddington, it was also widely listened to by East Germans.
+According to Arch Puddington, a former bureau manager for RFE/RL, it was also widely listened to by East Germans.
 Staffed almost entirely by Germans with minimal U.S. supervision, the station provided free media to German listeners.